mikeal/nopm/README.md

 ./verifiable-build.sh
 ```

-There's a lot more that package managers do that just install files and lock them.
+There's a lot more that package managers do than just install files and lock them.
 We're going to continue to explore those, but this will be done by describing and signing information **about** these proofs.
 Rather than design around a central schema, or a central authority, we're going to allow for any schema to be used, and any authority you trust to be trusted.

 Hash identities are universal global identifiers.
 We can build many highly compatible systems and protocols if we separate what can and cannot be verified.
 Since what we've described so far is a universal system, we can build many different systems on top of it.
 Files, packages, builds, and more can all be shared with only what we've already described.